 The second reason your iPhone automatically stopped sharing the location is that the location is turned off.

-Once the location service is unavailable, you’ll get the message because to share your location with someone, your iPhone needs to know where the phone is located.
+Once the location service is unavailable, you’ll get the message because to share your location with a contact, your iPhone needs to know where the phone is located.

 If your location service is turned off, you will not be able to share your location on iMessage and the Find My app.

-3. Your Location In Find My Friend’s Is Turned Off
+3. Your Location In Find My Is Turned Off

 You can use both iMessage and Find My to share your location with friends and family, and if your device is missing you can use the Find My app to track your iPhone.

-The last reason that may resort to the stopped location sharing on iMessage is if the device has a bug.
+The last reason that may resort to the stopped location sharing on iMessage is if the device or the service has a glitch.
 I mean there might be something going wrong in the background that you aren’t aware of.

 If you choose indefinitely, and you didn’t turn off the location service on both your iPhone Settings and the Find My app, well the next issue is that a bug is silently lying around.